 Our free, family-friendly Little Tots Nature Walk program runs all year long, and we hope you'll join us for this and our other popular programs throughout the year, including:

 Bird Sleuth | A lively program for school-aged children that teaches key concepts, including diversity, adaptations, food webs, and more, through hands-on learning.

 CVAS Book Club | The CVAS book club meets on Thursdays.
-For meeting information and a list of the books we'll be reading, please click here.
+For meeting information and a list of the books we'll be reading, please check out the calendar.

 Chemung Valley Audubon Society is a chapter of the National Audubon Society.
 The NAS is an invaluable resource for any Audubon enthusiast.